Frequently asked questions

 Do I need experience to book an open studio community drop-in appointment?

 Yes, you should be able to use the space unsupervised during open studio hours, therefore you will need to have at least some experience with clay to book a drop-in appointment.
-If you do not have enough experience to use the studio unsupervised and in an appropriate manner, we may revoke your ability to book drop-in appointments.
+If you do not have enough experience to use the studio unsupervised or in an appropriate manner, we may revoke your ability to book drop-in appointments.

 Can I just show up for open studio hours or do I need an appointment?

 You must have a pre-paid appointment to attend open studio hours as a community guest.
-Appointments close online 48 hours in advance so we can ensure staff is present during open studio hours.

 Do I need a membership to book an open studio community drop-in appointment?